News and Information

 Unsure of how you can help?
 Let us know what you love to do an we will find the perfect fit for you.
 Kathy found her fit and so can you.

-The Iowa Chapter does not have any meetings scheduled at this time but we do want to hear from you.
-If you would like to connect with our Volunteer Chapter Coordinator, please email us at email@example.com.
+The Iowa Chapter does not have any local meetings scheduled at this time but we do want to hear from you.
+If you would like to connect with our Volunteer Chapter Coordinator, please email John at email@example.com.